polakowo/plnx-grabber/README.md

 # or grabber.one('USDT_BTC', from_ts='newest', to_ts=plnxgrabber.now_ts())
 ```

 ***Important**: Algorithm prevents building gaps in collections.
 If the history stored in collection and the one fetched from Poloniex build a gap in between, it gets filled automatically by extending from_ts or to_ts accordingly.
-See comments for further details.*
+Gaps are tested by running a consistency check on a trade id field.*

 - If `overwrite` parameter passed, overwrite collection completely.